jethornton/flexgui/docs_flex/source/hal.rst

 The `samples` option can change the number of samples that are averaged out to help smooth the display output.

-The `rounding` option can be used to round the number.
-Use 1 to round to the nearest tenth and 2 to round to the nearest hundred, etc.

-The `precision` option is used to set the number of decimal places.
-Set to 0 to not have any decimal places.

 HAL connections must be made in the post gui HAL file.
 The pin_name used will create a HAL pin prefixed with `flexhal.` A pin_name of my-reader would be `flexhal.my-reader` in HAL.